Fragment user interface has a simple layout with five different parts.

 To resize a dialogs, place the mouse cursor on the bottom right corner of the dialog, click and drag to the desired size.

-Inputs & MIDI learn
+Input fields & MIDI learn

 Some inputs have a red square which indicate MIDI learn functionality support for this widget

-The red square appearing on an UI interface widget indicate that the MIDI learn functionality is supported for the widget, it only appear on WebMIDI enabled browsers such as Chrome and Opera and on widgets which are allowed to be controlled by MIDI.
+The red square appearing on an UI interface widget indicate that the MIDI learn functionality is supported for the widget, it only appear on WebMIDI enabled browsers such as Chrome and on widgets which are allowed to be controlled by MIDI.

 By left clicking on the red square, it turn green and any inputs from enabled MIDI devices will be captured by the widget.